DoxyPEP

 Tell me more

 Doxycycline is a common antibiotic that’s been used since the 1960s.
-Using it as a post-exposure prophylaxis (DoxyPEP) to prevent STIs is new, but it has been studied and endorsed.
+Using it as a post-exposure prophylaxis (DoxyPEP) to prevent STDs is new, but it has been studied and endorsed.

-• DoxyPEP was studied in men who have sex with men and transgender women and showed an impressive overall 65% reduction in new STI infections.
+• DoxyPEP was studied in men who have sex with men and transgender women and showed an impressive overall 65% reduction in new STD infections.

 • The risk of chlamydia was reduced by 88%, syphilis by 87%, and gonorrhea by 55%.